Dragutin Keserović: 1944

 On 1 September 1944, Keserović proclaimed general mobilization.
 In October 1944, when the Red Army entered occupied Serbia from Bulgaria, some of Keserović's troops met them and briefly occupied the town of Kruševac in central Serbia alongside them.
 However, within days, the Soviet troops disengaged from the Chetniks and demanded they disarm, threatening to use force if they did not.
 Keserović reported this to Mihailović on 19 October and refused the ultimatum, withdrawing towards the Ibar River valley with a small detachment of about 500 men.
 Two of his brigades were disarmed by the Red Army.
 Those taken into custody included Kramer, who was subsequently released.
 Keserović himself barely escaped being captured and turned over to the Partisans.
+On September 21 Keserović's Chetniks, along with local unit of Serbian State Guard and German artillery and aviation, inflicted biggest defeat to Partisans in fight for Serbia during 1944 between villages Velika Drenova and Parcane in Kruševac region.
+Partisan forces contained 3 battalions of 4th Montenegrin Brigade and 1 battalion of 3rd Serbian brigade, and were outnumbered 3 to 4 times by enemies.
+Partisan had 120 killed, 60 captured and "around 20 wagons of injured", whereas opposition forces had only 6 death and 14 wounded.
+Fate of captured partisans is unknown.
+During night 14-15 October 4th Montenegrin brigade attacked Keserović's Chetniks that were retreating from Kruševac.
+At least 41 Chetniks died during attack and tens more were captured by Partisans.

 During the attack by Chetniks on Axis forces in Tuzla in December 1944, Keserović commanded the right column of the Chetnik forces, while the left column was commanded by Mihailović.
 In late 1944, Keserović released a captured member of the enemy forces whose name was Alija Izetbegović (who would in 1996 became the first President of Bosnia and Herzegovina), based on intervention by a group of Serbs who informed him that Izetbegović's grandfather had saved the lives of 40 Serbs in 1914 during an anti-Serb pogrom that followed the Assassination of Archduke Franz Ferdinand.

 Terror tactics against Partisans and their supporters

 In his area of responsibility in occupied Serbia, Keserović used terror tactics against Partisans, their families, and sympathizers, drawing up lists of people and ordering them to be killed.
 To carry out these killings, special units known as "black trojkas" were trained and deployed, often using knives to kill their victims.
 Orders for anti-partisan terror came directly from Draža Mihailović.
-According to Vojislav Janković, judge from Kruševac, Keserović and chief of Kruševac branch of Special Police made a list of over 150 people from Kruševac to be executed on 13th of October 1944, however this massacre was prevented because of Red Army's liberation of the city.
+According to Vojislav Janković, judge from Kruševac, Keserović and chief of Kruševac branch of Special Police made a list of over 150 people from Kruševac to be executed on 13 October 1944, however this massacre was prevented because of Red Army's liberation of the city.